 Remove the lid and garnish with chopped coriander leaves and grated fresh coconut.

 Serve Aloo Poha hot with chopped lemon wedges.
-The lemon juice has to be squeezed on to the poha before eating it.
+The lemon juice has to be squeezed on the poha before eating it.

 Serve Batata Poha hot or warm garnished with coriander leaves.
 You can also sprinkle some sev if you like.